bcorwen/KeepTalkingOrTheMicrocontrollerExplodes/docs/devblog_4.md

 To set up BLE comms, one device is configured as a server with the others as clients which connect to the server.
 In KTOME, the Timer ESP32 is the server with the phone app acting as a client.

 To send data, a service and a characteristic must be created.
-A characteristic is essentially storage for a value, and have a certain method of interaction (they could be read from, written to, cause a notification, etc).
-A service is a collection of characteristics.
+A characteristic is essentially storage for a value, and it will have a certain method of interaction (they could be read from, written to, cause a notification, etc).
+A service is simply a collection of characteristics.

 Lastly, a message sent via BLE can be a maximum of 23 bytes.
-Again not much, but more that with CAN and with a little careful planning and this is plenty!
+Again not large, but more that with CAN and with a little careful planning this is plenty!

 ### How I used BLE for KTOME